-The magic of the German Chocolate Cake for this girl, though, is the penuche topping.
-It’s rich, creamy, and nutty.
-Absolutely dreamy.
-I can still see it on top of my great aunt & uncle’s bar glowing on top of a 9X13 pan of chocolate cake.
+I love a dark, moist German Chocolate Cake.
+The real magic, though, maybe the penuche topping.
+I can still almost see it on top of my great aunt & uncle’s bar glowing on top of a 9X13 pan of chocolate cake.
 All messy and perfect and messy.

 - 1 teaspoon vanilla

 Melt butter in a medium saucepan over low heat.
-Add heavy cream, egg yolks, sugars, vanilla, & salt.
-Whisk well.
-Cook over medium-high heat for 10-15 minutes or until thickened.
+Mix in heavy cream, egg yolks, sugars, vanilla, & salt.
+Continue stirring and cook over medium-high heat for about 5 minutes.
 Watch closely.
-Stir in pecans and coconut.
-Allow to cool to room temperature and then save in refrigerator until cake is ready.
+Stir in pecans and coconut too.
+Finally, allow to cool to room temperature and then save inside refrigerator until cake is ready.

 - 2 cups sugar

 Preheat oven to 350F.

 Place dry ingredients into mixer.
 Place eggs, buttermilk, oil, sour cream and vanilla in a container and beat together well.
 Add wet ingredients with dry ingredients.
 Finally, add hot water on low speed.
 Scrape down edges of bowl to be sure to incorporate all ingredients into batter.
 Mix on medium speed for a couple minutes.

 Prepare two 8-inch round cake pans by coating with butter (making sure to cover all inside edges) then sprinkle with flour.
 Coat well but remove excess flour.
 Of course, the easiest way to prep your pans, though, is to use non-stick baking spray.